 The complete set of proposal data is handed off to this assigned transition team.
 The team reviews the schedule, cost estimate, and BOE details with the proposal team.
-The transition team works through the BOE rationale, verifies the results, and adds their notes in BOEMax.
+The transition team works through the BOE rationale, verifies the results, and adds their notes in the BOEMax proposal software.

 Immediately following contract award, the project manager executes the transition schedule.
 Working with HR and procurement, the transition schedule helps the project manager ramp-up resources and issue any immediate purchase orders to suppliers and subcontractors.

 The project team verifies the contractual statement of work and updates the BOE details as applicable.
-Cost estimate data in BOEMax seamlessly imports into ProjStream’s EVMax to establish the budget data.
-EVMax integrates bi-directionally with the schedule tool-set so the project team can easily update the proposal schedule details and verify the schedule and time-phased budget data tell the same story.
-The project team is able to quickly produce the project’s schedule and budget performance measurement baseline (PMB) because they were able to use the proposal source data as the foundation.
+Cost estimate data in BOEMax seamlessly imports into ProjStream’s MaxTeam project budget management software to establish the budget data.
+MaxTeam then integrates with the schedule tool set so the project team can easily update the proposal schedule details and verify the schedule and time-phased budget data tell the same story.
+The project team is able to quickly produce the project’s schedule and budget baseline because they were able to use the proposal source data as the foundation.